 The GSEP’s annual CEO Summit is our flagship event, uniting CEOs from our member companies with prominent thinkers in the energy and electricity sectors in a vibrant face-to-face platform.
-Our Summits are a unique opportunity for these leaders to discuss key strategic issues like the energy transition, evolving business models, the role of electricity in helping countries achieve climate goals, the transformative effect of digitalization, and the specific strategies and thoughts that lie at the heart of the management and planning of their businesses.
+Our Summits are a unique opportunity for these leaders to discuss key strategic issues like the energy transition, the role of electricity in helping countries achieve climate goals, the transformative effect of digitalization, and the specific thoughts that lie at the heart of the management and planning of their businesses.

 2018 Paris Summit

 Hosted by EDF in May – June 2018, the Paris Summit focused on global issues in the energy and electricity sectors, e-mobility, and the impacts of digitalization on the industry.
 GSEP CEOs were joined by leaders from the International Energy Agency, AccorHotels, AlixPartners, as well as Jean-Yves Le Drian (French Minister for Europe and Foreign Affairs), Nobel-prize-winning economist, Jean Tirole, and Hubert Védrine (former French Minister for Foreign Affairs).

 The GSEP Chairmen closed the event with the issuance of the Paris Summit Statement, which outlines the group’s positioning on efficient electrification of end-uses and the steps that governments could take to successfully accelerate adaptation of innovative electricity technologies.